Smartsheet vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 Smartsheet Overview

 Smartsheet has been around since 2006, and it shows — in the best way.
-Over nearly two decades it's matured into a serious enterprise-grade project management tool that still feels approachable enough for smaller teams.
-If you've ever thought "I wish Excel could actually manage my projects without requiring a computer science degree," Smartsheet is basically that wish granted.
+Over nearly two decades it's developed into a serious enterprise-grade project management tool that still feels approachable for smaller teams.
+If you've ever thought "I wish Excel could actually manage my projects without needing a PhD," Smartsheet is basically that wish come true.

 Key Features

-The Gantt chart functionality in Smartsheet is genuinely one of the best I've used across any platform.
-Dependencies, critical path tracking, baseline comparisons — it's all there natively, without needing a separate plugin or a 45-minute YouTube tutorial.
-You also get resource management on higher-tier plans, which is huge if you're juggling multiple projects and people simultaneously.
-I can't overstate how useful this is once your team grows past five or six people.
+The Gantt chart functionality in Smartsheet is genuinely one of the best I've tested across any platform.
+Dependencies, critical path tracking, baseline comparisons — it's all there natively, without needing a plugin or a 45-minute YouTube rabbit hole.
+Higher-tier plans also unlock resource management, which is huge if you're juggling multiple projects and people.
+Once your team grows past five or six people, this feature alone starts paying for itself.

 Automations are solid too.
-You can set up conditional logic, approval workflows, and automated alerts without needing to call your IT person (assuming you even have one).
-The WorkApps feature lets you build lightweight internal apps directly from your sheets, which sounds gimmicky but is actually useful for things like client portals or team dashboards.
-Honestly, I was skeptical about WorkApps at first — turned out to be one of the features I recommend most to operations-heavy teams.
+You can set up conditional logic, approval workflows, and automated alerts without calling your IT person (assuming you even have one).
+The WorkApps feature lets you build lightweight internal apps directly from your sheets, which honestly sounds gimmicky until you actually use it for things like client portals or team dashboards.
+When I tested this out with a operations-heavy client, it became one of their most-used features within weeks.

 Smartsheet Pricing (2026)